 Toss the cut carrot in 1 tablespoon of oil and spread out on a baking tray.
 Bake for 30 minutes, stirring occasionally, or until carrots are tender and brown (roasting gives more flavour but if you have leftover steamed carrots that works too).

-Add the drained cashews, tahini, lemon juice, remaining 2 tablespoons olive oil, coriander, garlic, cumin, smoked paprika, salt and carrot, to a blender.
+Add the drained cashews, remaining olive oil, tahini, lemon juice, coriander, garlic, cumin, smoked paprika, salt and carrot to a blender.
 Use the tamper stick to push the ingredients onto the blades to help with blending.
 Stop after 10 seconds and scrape down the sides of the jug, continue blending until well combined and you have reached your desired texture.
 Add extra olive oil if you prefer a very soft texture (depending on your machine you may need to stop several times and scrap down the sides of the blender jug).

 Serve with Rosemary & Seed Crackers and assorted vegetable sticks.